Iced Cardamom Ginger Cookies

-A cardamom ginger cookie is the very definition of merry.
-Take a tin of them to work, offer up stacks of them at the cookie swap, and put out a plate of them when your friends come to decorate the tree.
-But make sure to keep a stash for yourself, too — they’re exactly the cookies you want to bust out with your afternoon coffee.
+A cardamom-ginger cookie is the very definition of merry.
+Drop a tin on a neighbor’s doorstep, nibble on a few during the (virtual) work holiday party, and put out a plate of them while your family decorates the tree.
+But make sure to keep a secret stash for yourself, too — they’re exactly the cookies you want to bust out with your afternoon coffee.

 Yields: 18 cookies

 1 tsp ground cinnamon

 ¾ tsp ground ginger

 3 Tbsp molasses